MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportConfig.md

 ```

 ### -Force
-!!!
-Exchange Server 2013

-The Force switch specifies whether to suppress warning or confirmation messages.
-This switch can be used when the task is run programmatically and prompting for administrative input is inappropriate.
-If the Force switch isn't provided in the command, you're prompted for administrative input.
-You don't have to specify a value with this parameter.

-!!!
-Exchange Server 2016, Exchange Online

 The Force switch specifies whether to suppress warning or confirmation messages.
 You can use this switch to run tasks programmatically where prompting for administrative input is inappropriate.
 You don't need to specify a value with this switch.

 ```yaml
 Type: SwitchParameter